wombleton/gitlaw-nz/acts/M/Marriage Act 1955.md

     *   (a) if both the minor's parents are alive and living together, consents shall be obtained from both parents:

-    *   (b) if the minor's parents are living apart and he is living with one parent, consent shall be obtained from the parent with whom he is living:
+    *   (b) if the minor's parents are living apart and he or she is living with one parent, consent shall be obtained from the parent with whom he or she is living:

     *   (c) if the parents are living apart and the minor is not living with either, consent shall be obtained: